 I took a chance and altered Martha’s recipe just a bit for fun.
 I don’t think Martha actually would approve, and to be honest, I nearly ruined the entire cake.

-Not like the time I accidentally confused the sugar with the salt and dumped two cups of sodium chloride into my batter and ended up on the ledge on the top floor of my apartment building having to be talked down by the jumper squad.
+Not like the time I accidentally confused the sugar with the salt and dumped two cups of sodium chloride into my batter and ended up on the ledge on the top floor of my apartment building (which I just got from edinburgh apartments to rent) having to be talked down by the jumper squad.
 By the way, one of them, some tubby joker, yelled up through the megaphone, “You confused salt with sugar?
 Eh, go ahead and jump.
 Cake eaters everywhere will celebrate.”